course-kit/guides/getting-started.md

 ## Home page

-Let’s firstly create the home page which shows a summary of each available course.
-The content of this page is mostly static, though we can enhance it with user data from the CourseKit User API (we’ll investigate the API later in the guide).
+Let's firstly create the home page which shows a summary of each available course.
+The content of this page is mostly static, though we can enhance it with user data from the CourseKit User API (we'll investigate the API later in the guide).

 ![getting-started-6](assets/getting-started-6.png)